Rawlsian Assignments: Results

-We now analyze the efficiency of Rawlsian assignments.
+We now analyze the efficiency of the Rawlsian rule.
 In contrast to many economic environments where there is a tension between egalitarianism and efficiency, these concepts are compatible in our framework.
-We will use a characterization of sd-efficiency proposed by \cite{bogomolnaia2001new} in term of the absence of improving cycles.
-We begin with the definition of a cycle in an assignment.
+Given two assignments, $x$ and $y$, we define the following order to compare the associated vectors $B^x$ and $B^y$.